 Showcase is an Optik TV application that provides customers with seamless access to all of their local and streaming content.
 Showcase is designed to allow people to discover new Video On Demand content, watch recordings and new episodes, follow their favorite TV shows, or even jump back into watching incomplete episodes with ease—everything is accessible.

 According to Steve Allen, Manager, Technology Strategy at TELUS, “Due to the amount of information we present to just one customer through Showcase, it would be impossible for us to tune another database to be fast enough.
-When the Showcase project was initiated we concluded either we use Redis or we can’t get the application to load for the customer in three seconds or less.”
+When the Showcase project was initiated, we concluded either we use Redis, or we can’t get the application to load for the customer in three seconds or less.”

 Showcase utilized two Redis deployments, one located in Edmonton and another in Calgary.
 TELUS configured the cache to use an active-passive approach, with a primary Redis Cluster in Edmonton and a replica in Calgary.

-Showcase had been relying on open source Redis for four years successfully, yet when a failure occurred it took TELUS’ technology team a full business day to manually get a cold standby spun up—a task that was both time-consuming and tedious.
+Showcase had been relying on Redis open source for four years successfully, yet when a failure occurred, it took TELUS’ technology team a full business day to manually get a cold standby spun up—a task that was both time-consuming and tedious.
 And the longer a service disruption takes to resolve only results in increased damage to customer experiences and brand reputation.

-With Showcase’s performance on the line, TELUS knew they needed an enterprise-grade cache which offered greater reliability and failover to avoid future lengthy service disruptions.
+With Showcase’s performance on the line, TELUS knew they needed an enterprise-grade cache that offered greater reliability and failover to avoid future lengthy service disruptions.
 The outage had put the Showcase service on standby for a full day, but the team had already paid the heaviest price—a hampered user experience that lasted up to 24 hours.

 Understandably, leadership was concerned as to how this kind of incident could happen in the first place and stressed the importance of a proper post-incident evaluation.

-“TELUS has been on a DevOps journey for the past six years so that has brought the development and operations sides closer together and we aren’t throwing features over the wall and leaving operations to sort out,” says Allen.
+“TELUS has been on a DevOps journey for the past six years, so that has brought the development and operations sides closer together, and we aren’t throwing features over the wall and leaving operations to sort out,” says Allen.
 “We’d been looking at our vulnerabilities from an operational response if systems went down, and Redis was a prime one to look at given how heavily it is used for our premier application.”